ceph/ceph-chef/README.md

-# Ceph Chef cookbook
+# Ceph-Chef cookbook

 ## DESCRIPTION

 Installs and configures Ceph, a distributed network storage and filesystem designed to provide excellent performance, reliability, and scalability.

-The current version is focused on all installing and configuring Ceph for Ubuntu, CentOS and RHEL.
+The current version is focused on installing and configuring Ceph for Ubuntu, CentOS and RHEL.

 For documentation on how to use this cookbook, refer to the [USAGE](#USAGE) section.
+Also, you can look at https://github.com/bloomberg/chef-bcs.
+This Chef App (repo) uses 100% of this repo at Bloomberg's large clusters.

+Note: The documentation is a WIP along with a few other features.
+This repo is actively managed.

 For help, use [Gitter chat](https://gitter.im/ceph/ceph-chef), [mailing-list](mailto:ceph-users-join@lists.ceph.com) or [issues](https://github.com/ceph/ceph-chef/issues)